rasg-affiliates/21cmSense/joss-paper/paper.md

 5. Generalization of the sensitivity calculation.
 The `Sensitivity` class is an abstract class from which the sensitivity of differing summary statistics can be defined.
-   Currently, its only implementation is the `PowerSpectrum` class, which computes the classic sensitivity of the (map-making style) power spectrum.
+   Currently, its only implementation is the `PowerSpectrum` class, which computes the classic sensitivity of the power spectrum.
 However, the framework can be extended to other summaries, for example wavelets [@Trott2016a].
 6. Improved speed: the new version of 21cmSense is significantly faster than the legacy version, due to a number of vectorization improvements in the code.